MischaU8/yumyum/tools/curve-array_DfoEA3keTUM.md

 yum yum
-Floyd here with a quick look at the curve array tool and plasticity start by selecting the solids or Curves you'd like to duplicate press F on the keyboard then type array and click curve
+Floyd here with a quick look at the curve array tool in Plasticity start by selecting the solids or Curves you'd like to duplicate press F on the keyboard then type array and click curve